 Reduce paper usage

 Make the digital platforms your best friend in almost everything you do because it has greatly eliminated the use of paper all over the world.
 For instance, the use of newspapers, magazines, receipts, bills, and writing letters have all been replaced with other paperless options.
 You can thank the paperless movement for helping reduce waste and in a way, reducing the number of trees cut in our forests.

 You can also avoid using temporary products such as paper cups, plastic spoons, forks, straws, and plates in your home.
 Consider using washable utensils and this will greatly help reduce the amount of waste in your home.
 This may seem to be an insignificant thing to do but on the contrary, it helps in a very big way to preserve the environment.

 Plan your meals to avoid wastage

 There’s a lot of food that goes to waste in most homes.
-And this can in so many ways contributes to the amount of waste produced.
-Meal prepping has been found to not only be a convenient way of reducing wastage but also, a way to lead a healthier lifestyle.
+And this can, in so many ways, contribute to the amount of waste produced.
+Eco-friendly meal prepping has been found to not only be a convenient way of reducing wastage but also, a way to lead a healthier lifestyle.
 There are so many meal prepping ideas that can greatly help to enrich your life.

 It is possible to correct our past mistakes.
 One step at a time and great changes will be seen however we need to work together for this to work.
 It is our collective responsibility to preserve and protect the environment therefore the little you do around your home will go a long way to reach the long-term goal.
 There are many other ways to do this so these points should help you start the journey of conserving the environment.